SeriousGuy888/HATApedia/content/articles/Remy Republic.md

 *See also: [[remyan_election_shooting|Hawainot Shooting on Remyan Election Night]]*

 ![[First_Parliament_of_the_Remy_Republic.png|Result of the election: Remy gets another term as Glorious Leader, SBP wins both houses of parliament]]
+The election for the Villager Council occurred and concluded on 2023-02-16.

-The election ocurred on 2023-02-16, although a second vote for the Duck Nest continued until 21:00 on the following day.
+The election for the Duck Nest occurred on 2023-02-16, although a second vote for the Duck Nest continued until 21:00 on the following day, 2023-02-17.

 ### Duck Nest
 The following are the candidates who ran in the first Remy Republic election for seats in the Duck Nest.
 The Slime Ball Party was able to achieve a full sweep of a victory in the election, at least in the Duck Nest.